 TALENT LIKE NO OTHER

 Ms. Essilevi Nadal is an active teacher and performer in South Florida.
 She has served on the cello faculty of the South Florida Symphony Orchestra (2014-2016), Blue Lake Fine Arts Camp (2011), Lynn Conservatory of Music Preparatory Division (2010-2012) and the Schwob School of Music Preparatory Division (2006-2008).
-She often performs with many of the area’s leading ensembles including Miami Symphony Orchestra, Symphony of the Americas, Palm Beach Symphony Orchestra and the Dominican National Symphony Orchestra.
+She has performed with many of the area’s leading ensembles including: Miami Symphony Orchestra, Symphony of the Americas, Palm Beach Symphony Orchestra and the Dominican National Symphony Orchestra.

 Born and raised in Santo Domingo, Dominican Republic, Ms. Nadal completed her studies at the Conservatorio Nacional de Música.
 She served as the principal cellist of the Orquesta Nacional de Cámara and the Orquesta Sinfónica Juvenil Juan Pablo Duarte.
 She was awarded first prize in the third Concurso de Interpretación Musical sponsored by UNESCO.
-Ms. Nadal holds a Bachelor of Music in Cello Performance from Columbus State University and a Professional Performance Certificate from Lynn University-Conservatory of Music where she studied with Artist-Faculty David Cole.
+Ms. Nadal holds a Masters of Music Performance from Shenandoah University, a Professional Performance Certificate from Lynn University-Conservatory of Music, and a Masters of Music Education from the University of Miami, where she was a Teaching Assistant for the Donna E. Shalala MusicReach program from 2014 to 2016.
 She is also an alumna of the Brevard Music Center.
-Currently, Ms. Nadal is completing a Master of Music Education at the University of Miami, where she was a Teaching Assistant for the Donna E. Shalala MusicReach program from 2014 to 2016.
-Ms. Nadal has been an Orchestra Director at The Conservatory School @North Palm Beach since 2016.
+Ms. Nadal is a registered Suzuki teacher, and she has been an Orchestra Director at The Conservatory School @ North Palm Beach since 2016.

 Kelsey Lin began her love of music at an early age, receiving her first violin at age six.
 She participated in many music festivals such as the Florida State University Summer Music Camps, Brevard Summer Music Festival, Indiana University Summer String Academy, and Domaine Forget Summer Music Festival.
 During those festivals Ms. Lin studied violin with Austin Hartman, Helmut Lipsky, and Marie Berard.
 She participated in string ensembles receiving instructions from the Biava String Quartet and the Nash String Quartet.
 Kelsey has been asked to play in many master classes with great violinists including Oleh Krysa, Regis Pasquier, Elmar Oliveira, and Mimi Zweig.
 She attended both Bak Middle School of the Arts and the Alexander Dreyfoos School of the Arts..